Showing 6 results

 Part of J. Lewis Robinson fonds

-[Planning sketch map of Fort Providence drawn by J. Lewis Robinson in 1945.
+[Planning sketch map of settlement of Fort Providence drawn by J. Lewis Robinson in 1945.
 The drawing is 19 cm x 37 cm.
 The scale is roughly 1.5 inches : 500 feet.
 Numbered buildings indicate the locations of the R.C.
 Mission dwelling, the residential school, the Roman Catholic Church, the Hudson's Bay Company store and dwelling, R.C.C.
 Signals (RCASC) Station and dwelling, and the RCMP station.]

 Ft.
 Simpson N.W.T.